-.
-THeSo you've entered a giveaway and the sponsor has chosen your name as a winner.
+So you've entered a giveaway, and the sponsor has chosen your name as a winner.
 Great!
 But what comes next?
 How will the sweepstakes' sponsor let you know that you've won?
-Here are the most common ways that companies use to send their prize notifications:
+With a prize notification.

-Prize Notifications Can Come by Email
+Prize Notifications by Email

-In order to be sure you don't overlook an email notification, it's a good idea to set up a dedicated email address for sweepstakes and to check it frequently.
+Many sweepstakes send a winning notice to the email address that the potential winner used on their entry form.
+To be sure you don't overlook an email notification; it's a good idea to set up a dedicated email address for sweepstakes and to check it frequently.

-Some prize notifications may look a little untrustworthy.
-While it's a good idea to be wary of any email with an attachment, prize notifications will sometimes include an attachment with important information like the sweepstakes rules or an affidavit to print out and return.
+Some prize notifications may look untrustworthy.
+While it's a good idea to be wary of any email with an attachment, prize notifications sometimes include an attachment with valuable information like the sweepstakes rules or an affidavit to print out and return.

-Prize Notifications May Come by Mail
+Prize Notifications by Postal Mail

 Along with the information that you've won, you may also receive an affidavit or other forms that you'll need to fill out and return to claim the prize.

 Beware of any prize notifications that arrive by bulk mail.
-Legitimate companies won't notify winners in bulk, whereas many scammers send mass mailings to try to trick as many people as possible.
+Legitimate companies won't notify winners in bulk, whereas many scammers send mass mailings to trick as many people as possible.

-To avoid losing a prize, it's a good idea to use a number where you can be easily reached when you enter.
-A mobile phone number might be a good choice, or you can use call forwarding to make sure that you can be reached on the go.
+To avoid losing a prize, use a number where you can be easily reached.
+A mobile phone number might be a good choice or you can use call forwarding to make sure that you can be contacted on the go.

 Of course, some scammers will also call to try to trick you.
-Make sure that you know the signs of telephone scams so you don't fall for one of these cons.
+Make sure that you know the signs of telephone scams, so you don't fall for one of these cons.

 Some Prize Notifications Arrive Immediately

-You may need to take additional steps to claim your prize, such as a supplying a shipping address.
+Don't get so excited by your win that you overlook important information.
+You may need to take additional steps to claim your prize, such as supplying a shipping address.
 Closing your winning screen too quickly could cost you the prize.

 Some sweepstakes only announce winners on their website or through their email newsletters.
 If you don't respond within a certain amount of time, the company will disqualify you and draw another winner.

 When you're entering a lot of giveaways, it's easy to forget to check a winner's list posted on a website.
 To avoid missing out on a prize with this notification method, leave yourself a reminder to check back to see if you are the winner.

 Having a Google Alert on your name can act as a fail-safe to keep you from overlooking these kinds of wins.
 While it's not perfect, it may catch prize notifications that you missed.

-Prize Notifications Announced Through Social Media
+Prize Notifications on Social Media

 Make sure to check your direct messages to find out if you've won a prize.
 On Facebook, be sure to check the "other messages" which come from people who are not your friends.
 Facebook doesn't display these messages prominently, and it's easy to overlook a prize notification in your messages.

 Surprize!
-You've Won with No Notification at All
+You've Won With No Notification at All

-Many sweepers feel their hearts jump every time they see a delivery truck, hoping that it's holding a surprize for them.
+Many sweepers feel their hearts jump every time they see a delivery truck, hoping that it's holding a surprise for them.
 These prizes are the hardest to miss out on, as long as you don't have a problem receiving packages by postal service or delivery service.